For Malaysia Distributor Use

 15.1 Company products or services and opportunity may be displayed at trade shows by distributors only with written authorisation from the Company.

-15.2 Request(s) for participation in trade shows must be received in writing by the Company at least two weeks prior to the show.
+15.2 Request(s) for participation in trade shows must be received in writing by the Company at least one (1) month prior to the show.
 Written authorisation from the Company must be received before the distributor participating in the trade show.

 15.3 Unless written authorisation is secured from the Company, Company products or services and opportunity are the only products or services and/or opportunit(ies) that may be offered in the trade show booth.